jessi25924/CymruVineyardProject1/README.md

 ### Colour Scheme

-The colour scheme for the design draws inspiration from a vineyard image, providing a harmonious and visually appealing palette:
+The colour scheme for the design draws inspiration from a vineyard image, providing a harmonious and visually appealing palette.
+It also reflects the natural beauty of vineyards and complements the luxurious and tranquil experience offered.

 ![screenshot](assets/documentation/colour-palette.webp)